 Result

 A total 121 medical practitioners and Professional nurses resigned from January 2018 to December 2022. among them 74 were medical practitioners and 47 were professional nurses.
 A summary of the reason for leaving and their opinions for retention listed in Table1 and Table 2.

+More insightful if graphical representation done

 Table 1: Descriptive summary of medical practitioners’ resignations